 - group work & discussions

-- skills practice in clinical skills laboratory
+- skills practice in the clinical skills laboratory

 - reflective logs